shanderson10/shanderson10/README.md

 - 🌱 I’m currently learning Excel, SQL, Power BI, Tableau, and Python
 - 💞️ I’m looking to collaborate on projects related to data visualization, machine learning and creating interactive tools for data-driven decision-making.
 - 📫 How to reach me by Email, LinkedIn, and GitHub
-- ⚡ Fun fact: I love to learn, travel, and exploring upon many different dimensions
+- ⚡ Fun fact: I have a passion for discovering, learning, and exploring the world

 <!---
 shanderson10/shanderson10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.